Getting Started

 Even though the ukulele is beginner-friendly, a few things trip people up.

 Sore fingertips.
 Nylon strings are gentler than steel, but pressing strings against frets still takes some adjustment.
+What is actually happening is ordinary callus formation, the skin thickening in response to repeated pressure, something string players across every fretted instrument go through as a rite of passage.
 Most players develop calluses within two to three weeks of regular practice, and the discomfort fades.
+Short daily sessions (10 to 15 minutes) toughen fingertips faster than one long weekly session, because the skin needs the repeated, moderate stress rather than one big dose of it.

 Chord transitions.
 As mentioned above, switching between chords smoothly is the main skill barrier.
 The muscle memory takes time, and that can feel frustrating if you expect to sound polished right away.

 Staying in tune.
-Nylon strings drift more than steel, especially on a new ukulele.
+Nylon strings drift more than steel, especially on a new ukulele, and a brand-new set of strings can take one to two weeks of daily retuning before it settles down and holds pitch reliably.
 A clip-on tuner solves this, and checking tuning before every session becomes second nature quickly.

 Choosing the right size.
 Soprano, concert, tenor, and baritone ukuleles each have a different feel.
 Beginners who buy the wrong size sometimes assume the instrument is awkward when the real issue is fit.
 Read through ukulele sizes explained before you buy.